fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 ### Mon 10/19
 - Gary Taubes and Cristin Kearns Couzens, [Big Sugar's Sweet Little Lies](https://www.motherjones.com/environment/2012/10/sugar-industry-lies-campaign/), _Mother Jones_ (Nov/Dec 2012).

 This article is quite rich in detail and at times like drinking from a fire hose, so it takes some effort to not let your eyes glaze over as you read through it.
 Don't give up!
-We're reading this to practice understanding history of nutrition narratives, evaluate the role of science in the food industry.
-We DO NOT need to absorb all the names and events and studies the article references.
+We're reading this to practice understanding history of nutrition narratives and to evaluate the relationship between science and industry.
+We DO NOT need to (and absolutely should not under any circumstances) absorb all the names and events and studies the article references.
+Sometimes you read for specific information; sometimes you read for the argument in general.
+FOCUS ON THE ARGUMENT (and the evidence to support it).

 Pay particular attention to how "science" is used in determining how dangerous (or not) sugar is.
-While the history of nutrition narrative that we've been following has generally shown how "science" is creating more knowledge about nutrition (even if it might be used for a particular social agenda), this article shows how the inherent uncertainties of science can be used (usually by facets of the food industry) to undermine confidence in that same nutrition research.
+While the history of nutrition narrative that we've been following has generally shown how "science" is creating more knowledge about nutrition (even if it might be used for a particular social agenda), this article shows how the inherent uncertainties of "science" can be used (usually by facets of the food industry) to undermine confidence in that same nutrition research.
+I feel a little bad for putting "science" in quotes all the time, but I want you to think about how many different things it can mean.
+They are all on display in the readings for this week.

 {% include alert.html class='danger' title='Reading reflection' text="